 How to Add Negative Keywords to Your AdWords Account

 By now you should have a robust list of negative keywords, but to start saving money on clicks, you need to actually add them to your account (duh).
-Too see how, watch this quick tutorial video from AdWords:
+To learn how, check out this guide by Google.

 Accept the Truth About Negative Keywords